 It’s important to note here that while DJI’s statement has been widely reported using words like “stopped” or “halted,” those are not exactly accurate.
 In actuality, DJI said only that it will “temporarily suspend all business activities” pending an internal compliance review.
 This is certainly not a pledge that sales won’t resume before the war’s end.

 It’s important to note that this isn’t a mere speculative concern, either.
 Ukraine’s own government says that DJI drones have already been used to kill its citizens.
-Obviously, DJI halting sales won’t entirely stop this—just as Ukrainians have been soliciting drones for the protection of civilians, we’re quite certain that Russia will be able to get its on DJI hardware even with no official sales channels.
+Obviously, DJI halting sales won’t entirely stop this—just as Ukrainians have been soliciting drones for the protection of civilians, we’re quite certain that Russia will still be able to get its hands on DJI hardware even with no official sales channels.
 But the harder and more expensive it is to replace and repair them, the less likely DJI products will be used to cause harm on the battlefield.

 In its earlier statement prior to announcing the pause, DJI emphasized that it wants to “reiterate a position we have long held: our products are made to improve people’s lives and benefit the world, and we absolutely deplore any use of our products to cause harm.
 DJI has only ever made products for civilian use; they are not designed for military applications.”